datamesh-governance/datamesh-governance.com/architecture-decisions/data-platform/azure-adls-as-storage-for-data-products.md

 ## Consequences

 - Performance optimized for machine learning and batch processing
-- Higher costs for SQL access (e.g. Tableau), as a separate SQL warehouse instance is neccessary
+- Higher costs for SQL access (e.g. Tableau), as a separate SQL warehouse instance is necessary
 - ADLS is not natively integrated in the Databricks platform, access management is cumbersome
 - Storage costs are reasonable, when a optimized file format is used
 - A metastore is required to define table structures/schemas